dperry83/npo-implementation-integration-lab/docs/bright_future_data_model_01.md

 **Scope:** Core fundraising and CRM entities for BrightFuture implementation lab

 ## 1. Purpose
-This document defines the logical data model for the BrightFuture nonprofit fundraising CRM iplementation.
+This document defines the logical data model for the BrightFuture nonprofit fundraising CRM implementation.
 It describes primary entities, their attributes, and the relationships required to support donor management, fundraising campaigns, donations, and constituent engagement tracking.
 This model is intended to support:
 - Data Migration from legacy systems
 - API integrations with external systems such as Salesforce
 - Reporting on donors, gifts, campaigns, and interactions